 Targeting cookies.
 These cookies record your visit to our website, the pages you have visited and the links you have followed.
 We will use this to make our website more relevant to you.

-The Data Protection Act 1998 gives you the right to access information held about you by us.
-This right can be exercised by you in accordance with the Act – an access request will be subject to a fee of £10 towards our costs of complying with your request for the information we hold about you.
+The GDPR gives you the right to access information held about you by us.
+This right can be exercised by you at any time in accordance with the Regulations – an access request will not be subject to any fees.
+To request details on your information that we have stored, please contact us using any of the methods in section 6, ‘Contacting Us’.

 The Children’s Family Trust may update these policies to reflect changes to the website and user feedback.
 Please regularly review these policies to be informed of how we are protecting your personal data.